AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/12_GenericUnits/LibrayLevelInstantiations/tc.rst

 library-level instantiation
 ============================

-Check that in case of a library-level instantiation the code of the generic unit is not reported as covered if the instantiation is not executed or elaborated.
+Check that, for a library-level instantiation, the code of the generic unit is not reported as covered if the instantiation is not executed or elaborated.
 Check that if a generic unit is not instantiated then its code is not reported as covered.
-This test case does not check that the code of generic unit is reported as uncovered if the unit is not instantiated or if the instantiation is not executed/elaborated, because for unused generics in some cases no coverage information is generated.
+This test case does not check that the code of a generic unit is reported as uncovered if the unit is not instantiated or if the instantiation is not executed/elaborated, because for unused generics in some cases no coverage information is generated.